Vous êtes un professionnel et vous avez besoin d'une formation ?

 Perform an indirect stable sort using a sequence of keys.

-the sort order by multiple columns.
-The last key in the sequence is used
+that describes the sort order by multiple keys.
+The last key in the

 Parameters